photoprism/photoprism-docs/docs/getting-started/nas/synology.md

 ### Will my device be fast enough? ###

 This largely depends on your expectations and the number of files you have.
 Most users report that PhotoPrism runs well on their Synology NAS.
+However, you should keep in mind:

-However, initial indexing may take much longer than on standard desktop computers.
+- initial indexing may take longer than on standard desktop computers

-Also keep in mind that the hardware has no video transcoding support and software transcoding is generally slow.
+- the hardware has no video transcoding support and software transcoding is generally slow

 ## Troubleshooting ##